Health Insurance in Indonesia

 The third option, which is becoming increasingly popular, is travel to another country.
 It is not unusual, for example, for wealthy Indonesian residents to travel to Singapore for treatment – a country with a world-class healthcare system.

-In summary, visitors to Indonesia should consider international health insurance an absolute necessity.
+In summary, visitors to Indonesia should consider international medical insurance for expats an absolute necessity.
 The difficulties – and expense – of finding suitable treatment in Indonesia means that travelling without suitable protection should be considered extremely risky.

 Indonesia Currency